 If you’re taking a cruise, it’s hard to think of a port city that offers as much as New Orleans.
 From food to culture to history, it’s not hard to see why the port likes to bill itself to cruise passengers as “two vacations in one.”

 And judging by the numbers, lots of people are taking advantage of the Port of New Orleans as a starting point for their cruise.
-Each year more than a million people take cruises from the city.
-While that might be just a fraction of the largest ports in the world like Miami or Port Canaveral, it’s a substantial amount for a port outside of Florida.
+Each year hundreds of thousands of people take cruises from the city, making it the sixth-largest cruise port in the U.S. While that might be just a fraction of the largest ports in the world like Miami or Port Canaveral, it’s a substantial amount for a port outside of Florida.

 Below, we dive into everything you need to know about taking a New Orleans cruise, including parking, transportation, things to do, and much more.
 It will give you everything you need to know before cruise day to enjoy your trip.